Working Papers

 2023

-Warren, M. T., Galla, B. M., & Grund, A. (in press).
+Warren, M. T., Galla, B. M., & Grund, A. (2023).
 Using Whole Trait Theory to unite trait and state mindfulness.
 Journal of Research in Personality, 104, 104372.
 Supplement OSF1 OSF2

 Roeser, R. W., Greenberg, M. T., Frazier, T., Galla, B. M., Semenov, A., & Warren, M. T. (2023).
 Beyond all splits: Envisioning the next generation of science on mindfulness and compassion in schools for students.
 Mindfulness, 14(2), 239-254.